Before creating an invoice, you will find it helpful to read about Managing Billable Items and Adjusting a Party's Billing Account.

 - Click on any billable you would like to update.
 Edit as needed and select Save.

-- You can also elaborate on the description of the billable, a very handy feature as the billable’s description will be listed right on the invoice.
+- You can also elaborate on the description of the billable.
+The description of the Billable will be included on the Invoice and visible to the parties.

 4. If you're ready to send the invoice, select Review.
 If you forgot to complete any case or payment details or to update any billables, a reminder message will pop up.
 Select Save as Draft if you want to come back to this later.
 You can always find your Draft invoices by selecting Case Billing > Invoices from the Menu when you are in the Case.